Banigo1/alx_database/README.md

 <!--alx_database-->
-This is MySQL.
-All MySQL Projects will be here
+You can find all MySQL Projects here